MaSVF-Wiki/masvf-sandbox/Massive Wiki Starter Guidebook/MaSVF Wiki Quick Setup Card.md

 Obsidian is now configured to synchronize your local changes with the GitHub repository.

-Note: To keep 'Obsidian Git' up-to-date, check 'Settings -> Community Plugins'.
+Note: Keep 'Obsidian Git' up-to-date (it is being updated frequently): check 'Settings -> Community Plugins'.